Aliens: Colonial Marines

-Aliens: Colonial Marines is a 2013 first-person shooter developed by Gearbox Software and published by Sega for Windows, PlayStation 3, and Xbox 360.
-Based on the Alien universe and set shortly after the events of James Cameron's 1986 film Aliens, the game follows a group of Colonial Marines, a fictional military unit, as they confront the Weyland-Yutani corporation in an effort to rescue survivors from the Sulaco spaceship.
-The game features a campaign mode that supports both single-player and cooperative gameplay, and a multiplayer mode in which players compete in different scenarios.
+Aliens: Colonial Marines is a 2013 first-person shooter developed by Gearbox Software and published by Sega for PlayStation 3, Windows, and Xbox 360.
+Based on the Alien universe and set shortly after the 1986 film Aliens, the game follows a group of Colonial Marines, a fictional military unit, as they confront the Weyland-Yutani corporation in an effort to rescue survivors from the Sulaco spaceship.
+It features a campaign mode that supports both single-player and cooperative gameplay, and a multiplayer mode in which players compete in different scenarios.

 Colonial Marines was developed over six years and suffered from a tumultuous development cycle.
-Because Gearbox decided to focus on other projects like Duke Nukem Forever and Borderlands 2, they outsourced a significant part of the game to other studios.
-The game was heavily inspired by Cameron's film.
-Concept artist Syd Mead, who collaborated with Cameron to design the Sulaco, was hired to design locations.
-Four downloadable content packs were released, adding multiplayer maps, a new cooperative mode, and a new campaign mode that takes place before the campaign of the base game.
+As Gearbox decided to focus on projects such as Duke Nukem Forever and Borderlands 2 and outsourced a significant part of Colonial Marines to other studios.
+The Aliens concept artist Syd Mead was hired to design locations.
+Four downloadable content packs added multiplayer maps, a new cooperative mode, and a campaign mode that takes place before the campaign of the base game.

-Colonial Marines sold more than one million copies in the United States and Europe, but received unfavorable reviews from critics, who criticized its technical problems, low-quality graphics, and weak artificial intelligence of enemies.
-It is considered to be one of the worst video games ever made.
+Colonial Marines sold more than one million copies in the United States and Europe, but received unfavorable reviews from critics, who criticized its technical problems, low-quality graphics, short length, and weak artificial intelligence of enemies.
+It is considered to be one of the worst video games of the 2010s.
 The competitive multiplayer mode was highlighted as its strongest aspect.
-The game drew a significant controversy for featuring a lower graphical quality than that of the press demos.
-This led two players to file a lawsuit, claiming that Gearbox and Sega had falsely advertised the game, but it lost class-action status by 2015.
-In 2017, a modder improved the game's artificial intelligence by correcting an error in the game's code.
+Colonial Marines drew controversy as the game featured lower graphical quality than that of the press demos.
+This led two players to file a lawsuit for false advertising, but it lost class-action status by 2015.